 Scientists speculate that meteors or icebergs carved large holes in the earth to form these anomalies.
-Scattered across the edges of the lakes are other craters that never filled in with water, instead of taking an ovular shape filled with sand.
+Scattered across the edges of the lakes are other craters that never filled in with water instead of taking an ovular shape filled with sand.

 The National Forest Service has taken care of Lake Hiwassee’s shoreline to develop a natural experience ripe for water sports.
-Fishermen and boaters love these quiet waters, and a few marinas scattered across the shore guarantees you’re never too far from a put-in.
+Anglers and boaters love these quiet waters, and a few marinas scattered across the shore guarantees you’re never too far from a put-in.

 Up near the Virginia border lies some of the state’s best fishing.
 The Lake Gaston Community provides a weekly fishing report to keep visitors constantly updated about what’s on the menu, and plenty of lodging and boat rental options set the scene for your greatest catch yet.

 The largemouth bass population loves the aquatic vegetation where the shoreline has merged with the water.